domasles/matcha-calamares/README.md

 3. **Find your builds**:
 Builds will be zipped in the `build/` directory after completion.

-## Build Process Details

-Every build will clean up itself - the container used to build will be deleted after the process completes.
-This ensures:

-- No leftover build artifacts
-- Clean environment for each build
-- Consistent, reproducible results

 ## Configuration

 The installer is configured through: